2ndQuadrant/pglogical/README.md

   - `relation` - name or OID of the table to be added to the set
   - `synchronize_data` - if true, the table data is synchronized on all subscribers which are subscribed to given replication set, default false
+  - `att_filter` - list of columns to replicate, normally when all columns should be replicated replicated this will be set to NULL which is the default
+  - `row_filter` - row filtering expression, default NULL (no filtering), see [Row Filtering](#row-filtering) for more info

 - `pglogical.replication_set_add_all_tables(set_name name, schema_names text[], synchronize_data boolean)`
   Adds all tables in given schemas.
 Only existing tables are added, table that